dkumza/tts_server/readme.md

 To install the application, follow these steps:

 1. Clone the repository.
-2. Navigate to the `ADS_SERVER` folder and run `npm install` to install the server dependencies.
+2. Navigate to the `TTS_SERVER` folder and run `npm install` to install the server dependencies.
 3. ~~Import "ads.sql" to your local SQL server.~~